T2 Corporation – Income Tax Guide – Before you start

 - property for which a certificate was issued under section 116.

-Effective March 5, 2010, the definition of taxable Canadian property excludes shares of corporations, and certain other interests, that, during the 60-month period ending at the time of determination, do not derive their value mainly from real or immovable property situated in Canada (including Canadian resource property and timber resource property).
+Taxable Canadian property excludes shares of corporations, and certain other interests, that, during the 60-month period ending at the time of determination, do not derive their value mainly from real or immovable property situated in Canada (including Canadian resource property and timber resource property).

 Non-resident corporations claiming treaty exemption